Reviews You Can Rely On

 Security Guidelines

-What differentiates mid-level from a high level?
-Mid-level locks are rumored to pop open when an expert pry bar thief gets some leverage between the "U" and the frame, but it isn't an easy task.
+What differentiates a mid-level from a high-level?
+Mid-level locks are rumored to pop open when an expert pry bar thief gets some leverage between the “U” and the frame, but it isn't easy.
 It does happen, however.
 High-security U-locks require two cuts with an angle grinder to break out your bike instead of the one cut needed for mid-security U-locks.
-This is due to the dual locking crossbar in the high-security locks that don't allow the bars to move, even if they are cut.
-Check out our favorite bike locks to read about the Kryptonite New York series and the ABUS Granit X-Plus 540 for more information on these uber-secure dual-locking U-locks.
+This is due to the dual locking crossbar in the high-security locks that don't allow the bars to move, even if cut.

 bike lock - this lock needs one cut and plenty of hammering or two cuts to...